 Learners can submit questions about the course content which are answered within two business days.

-Unlike most workplace harassment training providers, Clear Law Institute ensures that its training is accessible to users with disabilities as required by the Americans with Disabilities Act.
+Unlike most training providers, Clear Law Institute ensures that its training is accessible to users with disabilities as required by the Americans with Disabilities Act.
 Clear Law's training meets not only Section 508 requirements but also the strict requirements of the Web Content Accessibility Guidelines (WCAG) 2.1 Level AA Success Criteria.

 The online course can be customized to your organization’s specific policies and procedures, so that employees receive the exact guidance they need to comply with your organization’s policies.
 Users can be required to certify that they have read and understood your specific policies.